 Our Trace Recorder Library used for FreeRTOS+Trace, SafeRTOS+Trace and Micrium µC/Trace is quite easy to port, as we have made a significant effort to generalize it.
 All kernel-specific definitions are located in trcKernelPort.c/.h, but you need to insert instrumentation in the kernel and add new fields to the kernel object data types.
 We welcome new [...]

-The name is latin and means "to percieve", i.e., to see, understand or sense.
+The name is latin and means "to perceive", i.e., to become aware or conscious of something.